-The pieces of information represented by these two models are complementary and allow describing more completely Nature's solutions in order to increase the number of aspects that can be implemented into a bio-inspired product and ensure a complete exploitation of all the categories of engineering information described by Howard et al. (2008).
+The pieces of information represented by these two models are complementary and allow describing more completely Nature's solutions in order to increase the number of aspects that can be implemented into a Bio-Inspired product and ensure a complete exploitation of all the categories of engineering information described by (Howard et al., 2008).

-In the authors' vision, an integrated model leveraging the current potential of the DANE and the SAPPhIRE modeling approaches can suitably address the representation of natural systems and phenomena suitable for bio-inspired structures and materials, mechanisms and processes, behaviors and controls, and sensors and communications.
-Such modeling domain can be represented according to the classification of the Biomimetic Technology Tree proposed by PB Works - Biomimetic (2009).
-In detail, the modeling domain of the integrate model is represented by the empty cells in Table 3.
+In the authors' vision, an integrated model leveraging the current potential of the DANE and the SAPPhIRE modelling approaches can suitably address the representation of natural systems and phenomena suitable for Bio-Inspired structures and materials; mechanisms and processes, behaviours and controls, sensors and communications.
+Such modelling domain can be represented according to the classification of the Biomimetic Technology Tree proposed by (PB Works - Biomimetic, 2009).
+In detail, the modelling domain of the integrate model is represented by the white cells in Table 3.